Beamdog/nwsync/README.md

 To build these tools, first install the most recent nim compiler.
 The suggested way to this is via choosenim: https://github.com/dom96/choosenim

-After nim is installed and available on your path, simply clone this repository and type `nimble build`.
+After nim is installed and available on your path, simply clone this repository and type `nimble build -d:release`.

 ## Documentation